Types of Brand Manifestos

 Demonstrate the immediacy and severity of a massive problem.
 Go heavy on what’s wrong.
 We need to be crushed by the weight before we care about the solution.

-Provide a simple action that solves a huge crisis or does a lot of good.
-These work best if people already care about the people.
-Want to save the rainforest?
-Just buy this.
+Provide a simple action that solves a huge crisis or problem These work best if people already care about the problem.
+Want to save the whales?
+Just do this.

-A close relative of the What We Believe.
+A close relative of the Belief manifestos.
 This is a captivating telling of your heritage, your history, your journey, or the story of someone you admire.
 Many brands want one of these, so be careful here.
 Story manifestos can be a trap.
 They’re rarely needed, which is why there are so few examples of good ones.

 The secret to these scripts is surprise.
 It’s crucial to only tell this story if it’s interesting.
 Nobody cares about your happy perfect story.
 They want triumph over struggle.